Albrecht Dürer: Early life (1471–1490)

-Dürer was born on 21 May 1471, the third child and second son of Albrecht Dürer the Elder and Barbara Holper, who married in 1467 and had eighteen children together.
+Durer was born on 21 May 1471, the third child and second son of Albrecht Dürer the Elder and Barbara Holper, who married in 1467.
 Albrecht Dürer the Elder (originally Albrecht Ajtósi) was a successful goldsmith who by 1455 had moved to Nuremberg from Ajtós, near Gyula in Hungary.
-He married Holper, his master's daughter, when he himself qualified as a master.
-One of Albrecht's brothers, Hans Dürer, was also a painter and trained under him.
-Another of Albrecht's brothers, Endres Dürer, took over their father's business and was a master goldsmith.
+He married Barbara, his master's daughter, when he himself qualified as a master.
+Her mother, Klinga Öllinger had some roots in Hungary too, as she was born in Sopron.
+The couple had eighteen children together, of which only three survived.
+Hans Dürer (1490–1534), also became a painter, trained under the older Albrecht.
+The other surviving brother, Endres Dürer (1484–1555), took over their father's business and was a master goldsmith.
 The German name "Dürer" is a translation from the Hungarian, "Ajtósi".
 Initially, it was "Türer", meaning doormaker, which is "ajtós" in Hungarian (from "ajtó", meaning door).
 A door is featured in the coat-of-arms the family acquired.
 Albrecht Dürer the Younger later changed "Türer", his father's diction of the family's surname, to "Dürer", to adapt to the local Nuremberg dialect.